rh-aiservices-bu/model-car-importer/README.md

     QUAY_PASSWORD="robot-account-password"
     ```

 Note: Make sure to save the password when it's displayed as it cannot be retrieved later.
-If you lose the password, you'll need to regenerate credentials for the robot account.

 Before running any commands, source the environment variables: